Lineblocs/site/app/docs/quickstarts/execline-conference-reference.md

 ## Setup Conference Events

-Our conference events widget will be setup to track when new members join the conference as well as to make sure our conference always has at most two participants – the host and one member, at any given time.
+Our conference events widget will be set up to track when new members join the conference and make sure our conference always has at most two participants – the host and one member, at any given time.

 To setup the conferencing events, please click the "ConferenceEvents" widget, then in the right pane under function click ![create](/img/frontend/docs/execline/create.png)

-On the Macro Template screen, select template "Blank", then click "Save".
+On the Macro Template screen, select template "Blank,", then click "Save.".

 In the Lineblocs function editor, please add the following code: